spatie/laravel-data/docs/advanced-usage/typescript.md

 If you want to transform all the data objects within your application to TypeScript, you can use the `DataTypeScriptCollector`, which should be added to the collectors in `typescript-transformer.php`.

+If you're using the `DefaultCollector` provided by the package, then be sure to put the `DataTypeScriptCollector` before the `DefaultCollector`.

 ### Optional types